 To get userscripts going in Greasemonkey, first you have to install it from the Mozilla Add-Ons website, addons.mozilla.org (AMO).
 This will show you the latest Greasemonkey version that will work with your version of Firefox.

-From the Greasemonkey page on AMO, click the green "+ Add to Firefox" button to install the extension.
-Firefox will show a warning and ask you to confirm the extension.
-Click "Install".
+From the Greasemonkey page on AMO, click the blue "+ Add to Firefox" button to install the extension.
+Firefox will show a warning and ask you to confirm adding the extension.
+Click "Add".

 Once Greasemonkey is installed, installing userscripts from OpenUserJS.org is simple.
 Navigate to the OpenUserJS page for the script, then click the blue "Install" button at the top of the page.